All Episodes

 I mean, here in California, he's in Nevada.

-30330, two, let me one, two, three, oh, oh, well, I'll get it right.
+Let me one, two, three, oh, I'll get it right.

 I mean, it's pretty bad.

-You know, and it is what it is, and they can do and say all they want.
+You know, and it is what it is, and they can do it and say all they want.

-NAFTA, by the way, he was getting hammered over NAFTA earlier today, but telling voters that you want to vote for you that they're full of shh when what they said is true.
+NAFTA, by the way, he was getting hammered over NAFTA earlier today, but telling voters that you want to vote for you, that they're full of shh when what they said is true.

 Listen, he's got big problems here.